OpenMDAO/OpenMDAO-Framework/docs/simple/optimizers.rst

             print "Elapsed time: ", t2-t1, "seconds"

 We've gone ahead and imported every optimizer to make swapping them fairly easy.
-There are several blocks of lines that are commmented out in this code.
+There are several blocks of lines that are commented out in this code.
 Most of these contain settings for the optimizers.
 Settings are usually very specific to an optimizer, so we will want to take care that only the lines for the optimizer we are using are active.
 The parameters, objective(s), and constraints(s) can all stay the same when you swap in a new optimizer, provided they are supported (e.g., equality constraints are only supported by ``SLSQPdriver``.)
-Also, we will sometimes slot a FiniteDifferent differentiator, though that line of code is currently commented out.
+Also, we will sometimes slot a FiniteDifference differentiator, though that line of code is currently commented out.
 We are using the ``ParaboloidDerivative`` component, which contains the analytical derivatives.
 In all of the finite difference calculations, whether initiated by OpenMDAO, CONMIN, or NEWSUMT, the FDAD (Finite Difference with Analytical Derivatives) approach is used, so the analytical derivatives are used to replace model execution under finite difference.

 So first, let's run ``demo_opt.py``.
-This first case is the constrainted optimization of the paraboloid using CONMIN's internal finite difference calculation.
+This first case is the constrained optimization of the paraboloid using CONMIN's internal finite difference calculation.

 Note that the sample results presented here are representative of what you should see, but they